Pritam Kotal: International career

+Youth

+2011–2012: Beginnings and AFC U-19 Championship qualification

 Kotal first began his international career for India at the under-19 level.
 After successfully going through a trial, Kotal was selected into the squad that went on an exposure trip to China before playing for the side during the 2012 AFC U-19 Championship qualifiers which India failed to make.

+2012–2016: AFC U-22 Championship qualification and Asian Games

 He then played for the under-22 side during the 2013 AFC U-22 Championship qualifiers in Oman.
 He was then part of the under-23 side to participate at the 2014 Asian Games in South Korea.
 Kotal's participation with the under-23 side continued further, as he was a part of the 2015's India's squad that took part in the 2016 AFC U-23 Championship qualifiers in Bangladesh.

+Senior

+2015–2018: Beginnings, SAFF Championship, and Intercontinental Cup title

 After his impressive performances at club level, Kotal made it to the senior national squad of India, and made his international debut on 12 March 2015 in their 2018 FIFA World Cup qualifying match against Nepal.
 The match was also Stephen Constantine's first match as the head coach for India.
 He played the full match but earned a sixth minute yellow card as India won 2–0.
 Nine months later, on 3 January 2016, Kotal helped India clinch the SAFF Championship, when they defeated the reigning champions Afghanistan 2–1 in extra-time.
 Kotal started the match and played the entire match for India.
 He was called up for the squad of India, that took part in the 2018 Intercontinental Cup.
 He started in the final against Kenya on 10 August 2018, which India won 2–0.

+2019: King's Cup and first Asian Cup

 Kotal was later called up for India's squad for the 2019 King's Cup.

 India qualified for the 2019 AFC Asian Cup after missing out of the 2015's edition.
 Kotal played five matches in the qualifiers for India in the 2019 AFC Asian Cup.
 Kotal was included in the 23-member squad of India to travel to UAE.
 He played his debut match in any edition AFC Asian Cup, and also his first of the 2019 edition on 6 January 2019, where India outplayed Thailand, and defeated them with an humongous score of 1–4.
 It was also India's first victory in an AFC Asian Cup match in 55 years, and was also their biggest win in Asian Cup history.
 Kotal played all three matches in their group stage including the do-or-die match against Bahrain on 14 January, which India lost 0–1, resulting in the elimination of India from the campaign.